-As a major private investor in Africa, Illovo operates and markets its products in countries that face considerable challenges in the form of poverty, unemployment, inequality and disease.
+As a major private investor in Africa, we operate and market our products in countries which face considerable challenges in the form of poverty, unemployment, inequality and disease.
 The United Nations (UN) classifies Malawi, Mozambique, Zambia and Tanzania as among the world’s least developed countries.
-The group has a significant positive impact on the rural communities in the areas in which we operate, inter alia, by creating valuable jobs and economic opportunities, and providing accommodation, healthcare, educational assistance and basic services to employees.
-In addition, where no such facilities exist, the group provides medical care to communities, assists in education delivery, provides municipal and civic services and access to water and sanitation, and participates in community outreach programmes.
-Considerable training and other support is provided to local small and medium-scale growers in order to promote sustainable agriculture and economic development activities.
-The total cane supplies from these growers and community-based co-operative schemes amounts to approximately 3.6 million tons annually.
+The Group has a significant positive impact on the rural communities in the areas where we operate, by creating valuable jobs and economic opportunities, and providing accommodation, health care, educational assistance and basic services to employees.
+In addition, where no such facilities exist, we provide medical care to communities, assist in education delivery, provide municipal and civic services and access to water and sanitation, and participate in community outreach programmes.